sandipbhowmik/abb-demo/task1-infra-as-code-design/README.md

 - **AKS**
   - System pool autoscaling **1–2** nodes.
 Added **user pools** for application workloads.
-  - For multi-AZ resilience, enable **zone spread** and **PodDisruptionBudgets**.
+  - For multi-AZ resilience, **zone spread** and **PodDisruptionBudgets** to be enabled.
+(For this demo not enabled)
 - **MySQL Flexible**
-  - Scale up vCores/storage online; enable HA and zone redundancy for production SLAs.
+  - Scale up vCores/storage online; for production SLAs, HA and zone redundancy to be enabled. (these options not selected for this demo)
   - Backup retention currently **7 days**.

 ---